Time Crystal in the Nonlinear Phonon Mode of the Trapped Ions: Introduction

 \section{Introduction}

-Time crystals, analogous to conventional spatial crystals, represent a many-body quantum state that spontaneously breaks time-translation symmetry in the ground state.
-Initially proposed by Wilczek and Shapere~\cite{TimeCrystals1,TimeCrystals2,TimeCrystals3}, this concept envisions a system capable of maintaining stable periodic motion without external energy input.
-However, theoretical studies reveal fundamental constraints: In classical systems with continuous symmetry, the ground state must remain static to prevent energy divergence, i.e., a principle termed as the "no-go" theorem~\cite{Impossible1, Impossible2, Impossible3}.
+Time crystals, analogous to conventional spatial crystals, represent a many-body quantum state where the time-translation symmetry of ground state spontaneously breaks.
+Proposed by Wilczek and Shapere~\cite{TimeCrystals1,TimeCrystals2,TimeCrystals3}, time crystals envision a system capable of maintaining stable periodic motion without external energy input.
+However, theoretical studies reveal the fundamental constraints: Due to continuous symmetry of classical systems, the ground state must remain static to prevent energy divergence, i.e., a principle termed as the "no-go" theorem~\cite{Impossible1, Impossible2, Impossible3}.
 Consequently, Wilczek's original model failed to satisfy thermodynamic equilibrium requirements~\cite{Impossible2}.

-The concept evolved from 2014 when Krzysztof Sacha introducef discrete time crystals (DTCs) within Floquet systems under periodic driving~\cite{PhysRevA.91.033617}.
-By applying an external field with period $T$, these systems exhibit subharmonic responses with integer periods $ nT (n > 1)$~\cite{PhysRevLett.116.250401}, manifesting discrete time-translation symmetry breaking~\cite{annurev:/content/journals/10.1146/annurev-conmatphys-031119-050658}.
-Notably, even with Hamiltonian perturbations, sufficient Ising interactions enable robust subharmonic responses~\cite{PhysRevLett.118.030401}.
-Experimental breakthroughs began from 2017 with ion trap observations of period-doubling~\cite{Zhang2017}, followed by validations in nitrogen-vacancy centers and superconducting qubits~\cite{Choi2017,PhysRevLett.119.010602,Mi2022,doi:10.1126/sciadv.abm7652,PhysRevA.109.012601}.
+To realize the time crystals on the actual physical system, the concept of time crystals needs to be more loose, and then the discrete time crystals (DTCs), where the system, periodic driven by the Floquet control, is proposed by Krzysztof~\cite{PhysRevA.91.033617}.
+By applying an external field with the period $T$, the system can exhibit subharmonic responses with integer periods $ nT (n > 1)$~\cite{PhysRevLett.116.250401}, thus, manifesting discrete time-translation symmetry breaking~\cite{annurev:/content/journals/10.1146/annurev-conmatphys-031119-050658}.
+Notably, even with Hamiltonian perturbations, the sufficient Ising interactions still enable the robust subharmonic responses~\cite{PhysRevLett.118.030401}.
+Experimental breakthroughs occur in 2017 where the discrete time crystals have been observed in different quantum systems, such as the ion trap system~\cite{Zhang2017}, disordered nitrogen-vacancy centers system~\cite{Choi2017}, and superconducting qubits~\cite{PhysRevLett.119.010602}, and recently it is more accurately realized in the quantum processor~\cite{PhysRevLett.119.010602,Mi2022,doi:10.1126/sciadv.abm7652}.